Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^

-Our research results presented here have confirmed the existence of the predicted charmonium $\psi(4500)$ state, which should be an important step to construct the charmonium family.
-More experimental and theoretical efforts to the issue of the vector charmoniumlike $Y$ states are still necessary in the future.
+Our research results presented here have confirmed the existence of the predicted charmonium $\psi(4500)$ state, which should be an important step towards the construction of the charmonium family.
+Further experimental and theoretical efforts on the issue of the vector charmoniumlike $Y$ states are still needed in the future.